Before founding Presbyterian College, William Plumer Jacobs wrote the following in his journal in 1874:

 • Approximately 90% of our students are in graduate programs or are employed within six months after graduation.

-• PC has had six South Carolina Professors of the Year, twice as many as any other school in the state.
+• PC has had six South Carolina Professors of the Year, more than any other school in the state.

 • More than 75% of PC students volunteer, serving the community in a number of ways.